kirchberger/60_keyboard/README.md

 Looking to make a 8x8 ish matrix
 Looking to use standard mechanical switch sockets for potential replacement in the future. one programming usb interface and one for connection.
+Also have a diode on each key so that ghosting is not an issue.